All Episodes

 He's done.

-Well, it seems so.
+It seems so.

-I I've I'm at a loss to understand it.
+I'm at a loss to understand it.

-Uh uh, I the this it it seems it seems a bit petulant uh as well.
+It seems a bit petulant as well.

-It does it uh it doesn't, I mean I'm trying to figure this out.
+I'm trying to figure this out.

-I mean, I can put myself in his shoes.
+I'm going to put myself in his shoes.

 What's he doing here?

-What what is what is Senator Hegel thinking on this?
+What is Senator Hegel thinking on this?

-Uh and and all I can come up with is that he's trying to be the lone voice, like McCain was often, the lone voice in the Republicans on what McCain thought was reasonable.
+And all I can come up with is that he's trying to be the lone voice, like McCain was often, the lone voice in the Republicans on what McCain thought was reasonable.

-And I know McCain uh and Hegel both know that if they go on television like Stephanopoulos and rip the Republicans, they're gonna get all kinds of fawning, uh uncritical coverage, but they make the mistake then of assuming that fawning uncritical coverage uh will ingratiate themselves to Republicans.
+And I know McCain and Hegel both know that if they go on television like Stephanopoulos and rip the Republicans, they're going to get all kinds of fawning, uncritical coverage.

-The Republicans have as much opposition to mainstream press today as they have to the Democratic Party.
+The Republicans have as much opposition to the mainstream press today as they have to the Democratic Party.

-You know, we asked the question last week.
+You know, we asked the question last week, what's the main problem people have with McCain?

-And of course what I think is probably right, usually is.
+And of course, what I think is probably right, usually is.

-I think one of the biggest problems McCain has is that fawning, never-ending groveling and and just total puppy dog support for the mainstream press.
+I think one of the biggest problems McCain has is that fawning, never-ending groveling and just total puppy dog support for the mainstream press.

 The mainstream press on the Republican side is not trusted.